SELECTION OF RETURN FORM TO BE USED

 2. Online filing of returns

 Many taxpayers, opting to file their return online, are of the perception that having filed the return online without a digital signature, submission of Form ITR-V is a mere formality which can be completed anytime.
 This is a misconception.
-If the return is filed online and the taxpayer does not have a digital signature, he should take two printouts of Form ITR-V, verify them and submit to the tax authorities within 15 days of filing the return online.
-The taxpayer would be returned one copy of Form ITR-V by the receiving official after affixing the stamp and seal, which he should preserve carefully.
-If Form ITR-V is filed beyond 15 days, it would be deemed as if the return was not filed online in the first place and it might be too late by then.
+If the return is filed online without digital signature, A duly verified ITR-V form should be signed and submitted to CPC, Post Bag No. 1, Electronic City Post Office, Bangalore – 560100 by Ordinary Post or Speed Post (without Acknowledgment) ONLY, within 120 days from the date of e-Filing.
+If Form ITR-V is filed beyond 120 days, it would be deemed as if the return was not filed online in the first place and it might be too late by then.

 Similarly, if a paper return is filed, the acknowledgement slip should be preserved carefully.